ahqsoftwares/tauri-ahq-store/latest.md

-This release is a minor update to the **AHQ Store**
+This release is a major UI update to the **AHQ Store**

 ## Changes

-- Bug Fixes
-- Add a system to block non-admins
-- Fix Installer (hopefully)
+- Introduces **14** different Themes
+- Dark / Light toggle switches between Light & Dark theme only
+- Changed a lot of button styles
+- Fixed a bug with install restriction

 ## To - Do: